isomerpages/enterprisesg-switch/example-resource/blog/_posts/2023-04-04-post-Empowering farmers, improving outcomes: Changing the game for food security.md

 2. Forte Biotech was founded in Singapore but conducts a lot of its business operations in Vietnam.
 What attracted you to incorporate in Singapore?

 **Kit**: With Singapore being a key innovation hub in the Asia region, theren Vietnam and around the world.

+3. How did Forte Biotech get started?

+**Kit**: We worked with NUS GRIP, an EntrePass partner, who helped to connect us with experienced industry experts and introduced us to intellectual property and incubation support.
+The six-month programme provided us with an opportunity to make valuable connections and learn alongside like-minded entrepreneurs in the deep tech field.
+Michael: Being an EntrePass holder has allowed me to build my business, Forte Biotech, in a world-class biotech hub while providing me with the flexibility to commute freely to and from Singapore.
+This has made engaging with R&D personnel and potential investors, as well as, attending regional and international agritech exhibitions in Singapore much more convenient for me.